Springbank (distillery)

-Springbank distillery is a family-owned single malt whisky distillery on the Kintyre Peninsula in western Scotland.
+Springbank is a family-owned single malt whisky distillery on the Kintyre peninsula in western Scotland.
 It is owned by J & A Mitchell & Company, which also owns the Glengyle distillery, the oldest independent bottler, William Cadenheads, and several blended scotch labels.

 Licensed in 1828, Springbank is one of the last surviving producers of single malt whiskies in Campbeltown, an area that once had over thirty active distilleries.
 The distillery produces three types of peated and unpeated malt whisky that it bottles under three distinct brands.
 The majority of its distillate is bottled as a single malt, with a small percentage sold to larger blenders or ending up in one of J&A Mitchell's own blended scotch labels, such as Campbeltown Loch.

 History

 Springbank was established by the Reid Brothers in 1828.
 The Reid Brothers sold the distillery in 1837 to John and William Mitchell.
 Later, the son of John Mitchell joined the business, which became J&A Mitchell.